trent-gill/portfolio/README.md

 ![Fork the Repository](images/fork.png)

-3. Find and click on the file labeled `README.md`.
+**Step 3:** Find and click on the file labeled `README.md`.
 Once you have opened `README.md` click the Edit icon.

 ![Fork the Repository](images/editfork.jpg)

-4. You'll find that the Syllabus is written in Markdown.
+**Step 4:** You'll find that the Syllabus is written in Markdown.
 Feel free to utilize [this Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to decipher the codes for headers, lists, bold, etc.

-5. Begin to customize the syllabus to either a specific course that you've taught or a fictional course (or possibly appropriate one of those fancy massive open-licensed courses).
+**Step 5:** Begin to customize the syllabus to either a specific course that you've taught or a fictional course (or possibly appropriate one of those fancy massive open-licensed courses).

-6. Once you have made a significant amount of edits, COMMIT your changes.
+**Step 6:** Once you have made a significant amount of edits, COMMIT your changes.

-7. Once you've completed your changes, view them live on your repositories webpage.
+**Step 7:** Once you've completed your changes, view them live on your repositories webpage.
 The address will be `YOURUSERNAME.github.io/syllabus`.

 ###Bonus Materials

 Do you feel like there we could be our syllabus template?
 Contribute to the centralized syllabus by starting a PULL REQUEST!

-1. Go back to the original repository for the syllabus: [https://github.com/oudiglearn/syllabus](https://github.com/oudiglearn/syllabus).
+**Step 1:** Go back to the original repository for the syllabus: [https://github.com/oudiglearn/syllabus](https://github.com/oudiglearn/syllabus).
 Make the changes to the README.md file that you think would help make a better template, and then instead of commiting your changes, select `Create a new branch for this commit and start a pull request` and then click `Propose file change`.

 ![Propose File Change](images/propose.png)

-2. On the next page, you are able to had labels, milestones, or assign the pull request to a member of the original repository.
+**Step 2:** On the next page, you are able to had labels, milestones, or assign the pull request to a member of the original repository.

 ![Assign Tasks](images/assign.png)

 ## Group Project 2: Peer-Review

+### Objective

 In this group project, you are going to use GitHub to provide peer review and editing for an article manuscript.
 The article manuscript is currently in the review phase for publication in [*Digital Pedagogy in the Humanities: Concepts, Models, and Experiments*](https://digitalpedagogy.commons.mla.org/).
 This project describes itself as:
 >a curated collection of reusable and remixable pedagogical artifacts for humanities scholars in development by the Modern Language Association.